Masters in Human Resource Management

 The GRE or the GMAT may be required for admission evaluation purposes.
-General admission requirements and the process for applying are discussed in the Academic Overview of the university catalog.
-Individuals who do not meet the stated requirements for regular admission may petition to take graduate courses for credit as a continuing education applicant.
+General admission requirements and the process for applying are discussed in the

 The degree of Master of Science in Human Resources Management is conferred upon students who have successfully completed 33 credit hours of graduate coursework plus other course requirements as listed on the student's approved graduate program plan.
 Students without adequate undergraduate background will be required to complete all or part of the program prerequisites.
 Students may choose elective courses from those listed below.